LouisBrunner/mem-viz/README.md

+// TODO: rebrand as mem-viz with dsc-viz as a separate tool

 # `dsc-viz`

 This tool allows to display the format of a dyld shared cache (DSC) file.
 It is also able to read the kernel-provided DSC in its memory.